amehlhase316/memoranda/QualityPolicy.md

 **Unit Tests Blackbox** (start Sprint 2)
   The developer writes blackbox tests and tests them before submitting a pull request.
 The tester also runs the blackbox tests and adds any new ones they feel are necessary when testing.

+  Naming conventions:
+  Blackbox testing classes are named us#task#BB, where # stands the the number of the user story/task.

  **Unit Tests Whitebox** (online: start Sprint 2, campus: start Sprint 3) The developer writes whitebox tests and tests them before submitting a pull request.
 The tester also runs the whitebox tests and adds any new ones they feel are necessary when testing.

+    Blackbox testing classes are named us#task#WB, where # stands the the number of the user story/task.

 **Code Review** (online: due start Sprint 2, campus: start Sprint 3) After running black and whitebox tests, the tester does a code review following these standards: